NAC Member Selection Criteria

 - Once approved by the executive committee, each nominee will be contacted by a member of either the membership committee or executive committee for an informal, one-on-one discussion about membership.
 Through this discussion the nominee and NAC member will determine if the NAC is a good fit for the nominee.

-- Once nominees are individually vetted by a member of the executive committee or membership committee, a formal letter is sent from the Marriott School dean, NAC chair, and NAC executive director inviting the individual and his or her spouse (as applicable) to join the NAC.
+- Once nominees are individually vetted by a member of the executive committee or membership committee, a formal letter is sent from the dean, NAC chair, and NAC executive director inviting the individual and his or her spouse (as applicable) to join the NAC.

 - New members will be invited to participate in a new member orientation meeting.